SleepyWoodpecker/School-Management/readme.md

 ### Setup instructions (local)

-1. using `.env.sample`, fill in the environment variables in a file named `.env`
+1. using `.env.sample`, fill in the environment variables and save them to a file named `.env`
    - you can get a free postgres instance <a href="https://neon.tech/">here</a>
 2. create a virtual environment using `python -m venv <env_folder_name>`
 3. activate the virtual environment